Oprah Winfrey Network (Canada)

-Oprah Winfrey Network, more commonly shortened to OWN, was a Canadian English language discretionary service channel owned by Corus Entertainment.
-The network's owner, Corus Entertainment, licensed the OWN brand and its American programming from Warner Bros.
-Discovery.
+Oprah Winfrey Network, more commonly shortened to OWN, was a Canadian English language discretionary specialty channel owned by Corus Entertainment, with brand licensing and its American programming obtained from Warner Bros.
+Discovery (owners of OWN) that operated from September 1, 1999, to September 30, 2024.

-Established on September 1, 1999 as Canadian Learning Television (CLT) by Learning and Skills Television of Alberta, Ltd., (Note: then held by CHUM Limited), the channel began as a spinoff of Access, targeting a family and male demographic with a focus on educational and infomercial programming.
+Established as Canadian Learning Television (CLT) by Learning and Skills Television of Alberta, Ltd., (Note: then held by CHUM Limited) the channel began as a spinoff of Access, targeting a family and male demographic with a focus on educational and infomercial programming.
 Its lineup later expanded to incorporate lifestyle, entertainment and reality programming aimed at a female audience.

 Under Corus ownership and its final branding as Oprah Winfrey Network, the channel adopted its final format and largely retired its original format.
 Corus eventually lost the rights to the OWN brand and its American programming at the end of summer 2024, resulting in the complete shutdown of OWN effective September 1, 2024.
 Although Rogers Sports & Media took over the Canadian rights to the OWN programming effective January 1, 2025, it did not plan to relaunch as a new channel.
 Instead, it is primarily distributing it through its Citytv+ streaming service.

 History

 As Canadian Learning Television

 In September 1996, Learning and Skills Television of Alberta Ltd. (LSTA) (controlled by CHUM Limited through a 60% interest in the company) was granted a television broadcasting licence by the Canadian Radio-television and Telecommunications Commission (CRTC) called Canadian Learning Television.
 The channel was licensed to provide "formal and informal educational programs on a wide range of topics."

 Canadian Learning Television logo used from 1999 to 2003.

-The channel launched on September 1, 1999 as Canadian Learning Television, with a mix of educational and informational television programs.
+The channel launched on September 1, 1999, as Canadian Learning Television, with a mix of educational and informational television programs.
 CHUM would later gain 100% ownership of the channel when it completed its purchase of the remaining interest in LSTA on February 15, 2005.
 The company would later be renamed Access Media Group.

 In 2003, Canadian Learning Television adopted a new logo and on-air presentation.
 With this change, the channel began using the brand "CLT" in most media instead of using its full name, although Canadian Learning Television remained the official name of the channel.